EricScyty3/Chinese-Checkers-Platform/README.md

 The final experiment holds a match between an MCTS player and a random player on a three-player board.
 The experiment collects the wins achieved by the MCTS player and the turns taken by a game, combining these, the win rate of a parameter pair and how fast it takes on average to end the game become clear to evaluate the performance.

-For instance, to run the experiment with the combined pairs of a given $C = 3$ and a list of $W$ from $[0.1, 0.2, ..., 1.0]$, while each pair is run with $500$ games and default iterations for the search, the corresponding command should be as follows:
+For instance, to run the experiment with the combined pairs of a given $C = 3$ and a list of $W$ from $[0.1, 0.2, ..., 1.0]$, while each pair is run with $500$ games and default iterations for the search, the corresponding command should be as follows.

 ```bash
 ./experiment2 3 500